 This library was founded in 1992 as a department of Saaremaa Museum.
 It did not have to start from an empty place.
 It was started in Kuressaare (Arensburg at that time) in 1865, when the Research Society of Saaremaa (Verein zur Kunde Oesels) was founded, the members mainly of the Baltic-German origin were interested in history.
 They collected items that had some historical or cultural value, but later also literature connected with it.
 When the Society became Saaremaa Museum, the library was taken over by the museum as well.

 Unfortunately, not the complete library has remained untouched by the time.
-In 1935 the newer part of it was connected with the town library and in 1939 some of the more valuable items of the Baltic-German collection were taken to the Central Archive in Riga.
+In 1935 the newer part of it was connected with the town library and in 1939 some of the more valuable items of the Baltic-German collection were taken to the Central Archive.
 After World War II a number of books were taken to the present-day National Library in Tallinn.
 Some of the books have been returned to Saaremaa Museum by now.

 The book funds contain publications concerning Saaremaa, but also textbooks and calendars from different periods of time and religious literature of earlier times.
 The oldest book in the library is a catechism, published in Magdeburg in 1562.